sanity-io/sanity-template-astro-clean/README.md

 2. Visit the App and refresh the page to see your content rendered on the page

 The schema for the `Post` document is defined in the `/studio/schemas` folder.
 You can add more documents and schemas to the Studio to suit your needs.

+## Removing TypeScript

+If you do not wish to use TypeScript, we've included a `remove-typescript.mjs` file in the root of this repository.
+You can run this file with `node remove-typescript.mjs` to strip all types from both the `/app` and `/studio` folders.
+Please run this before tampering with any code to ensure that all types are properly removed.

+If you intend to use TypeScript, you can safely remove the `remove-typescript.mjs` file.

 ## Deployments